 I stretch out my stiff, sore body and hurry to my rucksack to grab a change of clothes.
-There's not many clean left.
+There's not much clean left.
 Looks like I'm going to the laundromat today.
-Once dressed in ripped jeans, a black t-shirt and my favourite giant black hoodie I found in a lost and found I am ready to fight another day.
+Once dressed in ripped jeans, a black t-shirt, and my favorite giant black hoodie I found in a lost and found I am ready to fight another day.
 I pack up my stuff.
 Blankets, flashlight, and my knives, and heave my rucksack over my shoulder and abandon the abandoned building I've been staying at for the last few weeks.
 I comb my long dark hair out with my fingers and step out into the morning.

 The sky is still that clear empty blue of early morning just before sunrise another day to survive.

-I make my way towards downtown maybe I'll hit up the shelter for some food.
+I make my way downtown maybe I'll hit up the shelter for some food.
 I cut down an alley that will take me where I need to go.
 I make sure one of my knives in my pocket is ready for whatever may come.
 I feel eyes on me.
 I focus my awareness around me.
 The last thing I need is to get jumped first thing in the morning.

 I keep walking down the alley.
 Nothing happens but I know better than to let my guard down.
 I'm almost to the street on the other side.
 Almost safer.
 Never safe but safer.